clearlinux/swupd-client/docs/how_to_contribute.md

 ### Comments

 You are going to see different comment styles in swupd codebase.
 We are working on improving the quality of function comments on header files, so for new code, always comment all new exported (non static) functions you create in the header file.
-It's also well appreciated if you add comments to undocumented functions you have changed.
+We use doxygen to validate our header api comments, so use a Doxygen supported standard.

  - Use /* */ for multiline or single line header comments.
 It's ok to use // for comments in the code
  - If needed, use '' to highlight the variable name or a value